 (Quarter 2 revenues minus Quarter 1 revenues) ÷ Quarter 1 Sales and Marketing Expense

 Interpreting the Magic Number

 If the result is more than 1X, then your sales and marketing efforts are relatively efficient, you’ve got a good model and you can pour on the gas for even greater results.
-If the result is 0.5X or less, than you need to identify and fix problems in your sales and marketing before investing any more or you may be wasting precious resources.
+If the result is 0.5X or less then you need to identify and fix problems in your sales and marketing before investing any more or you may be wasting precious resources.

 Magic Number Benchmarks Vary by Company Stage and Business Model – Subscribe to OPEXEngine’s Benchmark Engine

 OPEXEngine’s Benchmark Engine provides the system and data to see your Magic Number variance (and many other critical financial and operational metrics) quickly and efficiently.
-To subscribe to OPEXEngine’s comprehensive 2015 benchmarking and get the numbers you need to grow efficiently to $100M and beyond, contact us at: email@example.com or call: 617-674-4218.
+To subscribe to OPEXEngine’s comprehensive 2022 benchmarking and get the numbers you need to grow efficiently to $100M and beyond, contact us at: email@example.com.